How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 Clear bottles expose delicate oil to damaging light, and plastic is a permeable material that exposes it to air.
 Light and air will make your oil age faster.

 You may also spot bag-in-box oil, which is a newer packaging technology.
 Similar to boxed wine, the oil is packed in a plastic bag that shrinks as the oil is used, which minimizes its exposure to air and extends the shelf life significantly.
+This is a nice option to buy olive oil in large quantities.

 graphic showing olive oil bottle